Vinaykd86/Unemployment_Analysis_India/README.md

 In west region,Goa has the highest unemployment rate.

-In northesat region,Tripura has the highest unemployment rate.
+In northeasat region,Tripura has the highest unemployment rate.

 Q6.
 Which state has seen the most improvement in reducing unemployment post-COVID?